JasmineYang1120/cse15l-lab-reports/lab-report-1-week-2.md

 - Open a terminal and type ```$ ssh cs15lsp22zz@ieng6.ucsd.edu ```
  on your command but with your username replacing the **zz**.
 - After doing so you will see a message "**Are you sure you want to continue connecting (yes/no/[fingerprint])?**", type yes, press enter, and enter your password.
-- You should see this after finsih doing this step:
+- You should see this after finish doing this step:

  ![image](https://user-images.githubusercontent.com/103228511/162597774-730f62b4-e4d3-4b5a-bd35-7380c3772c4f.png)